 Collaboration deficit Failure to share knowledge across the business meaning any number of problems can arise to cause debt later.
 A very common type of debt that is inadvertent.

-Knowledge gaps Sometimes a business might make decisions without the requisite knowledge and end up making mistakes as a result.
+Knowledge gaps Sometimes a business might make decisions without the requisite knowledge and end up making mistakes as a result, increasing technical debt.
 Corrections requiring various resources later might be needed.
 Or, perhaps, a developer lacks the knowledge to write graceful code causing unforeseen complications later.
 Or further still, outsourced work is found to be substandard and requires reworking further down the line.
 All of these are characterized as inadvertent types of debt.

 Circumventing industry standards Deciding not to integrate industry standards in design, frameworks, or technologies until later can incur debt.
 Unless there is a significant knowledge gap in the business, this is more likely to be a conscious decision rather than an error.